truecharts/public/website/src/content/docs/news/2025-04-10-clustertool-v2.md

 ## Clustertool as a CI Platform for Chart Testing

-With v2, Clustertool is now also being adopted internally as a replacement for the legacy ChartTool, which was previously used for CI-driven Helm chart testing but never released publicly.
+With v2, Clustertool is now also being adopted internally as a replacement for the legacy ChartTool, which was previously used to test and release charts but its code was never released publicly.